If you are in a significant amount of debt, you may feel as if though you are carrying a heavy burden on your shoulders with no clear way out.

 You can find personal loans through various online sources, including CrediReady.
 Although banks and financial institutions do offer personal loans for debt consolidation, it can be hard to acquire one if you already have a bad credit score.

-A debt management plan is created by a for-profit service that will help people in extensive debt and are struggling to make minimum payments.
+A debt management plan is created by a for-profit service that will help people in who are in extensive debt struggling to make minimum payments.

 A debt management company will negotiate with your lenders and creditors to help stop your accounts from moving into collections while you repay your balances.